navcoin/NavHub/content/news/2018-07-25-new-knowledge-base-article-testing-navcoin-core.md

 The Community Fund and NAV OpenAlias functionality in NavCoin Core.
 Testing and documenting the optimal approach for resolving NavPi memory issues.

 To go along with their work on NavPi, Core developers have written a new Knowledge Base article aimed at remedying its performance issues.
-You can view it here.
+You can view it here:
 <https://info.navcoin.org/knowledge-base/navpi-usb-swap/>

 If you need additional help check out the ‘#navpi-support’ channel on Discord.
-Here’s your invitation to the channel.
+Here’s your invitation to the channel if you haven't joined already:

 <https://discord.gg/FrK5dUP>

-Remember that you can get involved in testing too.
+Remember that anyone can get involved in testing too.
 Head over to GitHub to familiarise yourself with the development platform and to see what’s going on.
 There could be a Pull Request you could review or a new version of NavCoin software to download, run, and comment on.

 <https://github.com/NAVCoin>